chinext/udacity-datascience-nanodegree/README.md

 #### Requirements

-This program was written in Python (version 3.8.17) and relies on the following libraries:
+This program was written in Python and relies on the following libraries:

-- Python 3
+- Python 3.8.17
 - numpy==1.24.3
 - pandas==1.5.3